Fascia & Soffit Repair in Onslow County, NC

 • Laser-Level Straightline Verification: Checking the new sub-fascia for straightness across the full run with a laser level, shimming at individual rafter tails as needed so the finish fascia and gutter hang on a true, even plane.

-• Corrosion-Resistant Fastener Specification: Using hot-dipped galvanized or stainless-steel fasteners exclusively to prevent rust streaking on the finish fascia and siding — electrogalvanized or bright nails corrode within 2-3 years in coastal humidity.
+• Corrosion-Resistant Fastener Specification: Using hot-dipped galvanized or stainless-steel fasteners only, to prevent rust streaking on the finish fascia and siding.
+Electrogalvanized or bright nails corrode within 2-3 years in coastal humidity.

 05